St. Augustine referred to Satan as Simius Dei, the ape of God, because Satan counterfeits the works of God.

 Hadrian later ordered the erection of a statue of Jupiter on its ruins.

-“La Pachamama” [Mother Earth] idol, represented as a bowl of dirt on the right of the stone, was the Desolating Sacrilege at the Holy Mass concluding the Pan-Amazon Synod, Sunday, Oct 27, 2019
+“La Pachamama” [Mother Earth] IDOL, a bowl of dirt on the right of the stone, was the Desolating Sacrilege at the Holy Mass concluding the Pan-Amazon Synod, Sunday, Oct 27, 2019

 It appears that this idol was also present to the left of Pope Francis in the Aula where the Pan-Amazon Synod was held.